w3c/wai-presentations2all/index.md

 Simple fonts with consistent thickness are often easier to read from a distance.
 Fonts where parts of the letters are thin are harder to read.
 Avoid fancy fonts that are difficult to read.

-### Use sufficient color contrast
+### Use sufficient contrast between colors ("luminance contrast")

+This includes contrast between text and background colors, and between colors in graphs.
 There are guidelines for web pages that you can use to help determine sufficient contrast &mdash; even though the medium is different.
-See [Color contrast guidelines](http://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast7.html) and [evaluation tools](http://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast7.html#visual-audio-contrast7-resources-head).
+See [Understanding contrast guideance](https://www.w3.org/WAI/WCAG21/Understanding/contrast-enhanced) and [contrast evaluation tools](https://www.w3.org/WAI/WCAG21/Understanding/contrast-enhanced#resources).
 Use appropriate background and text colors.
 Some suggest when presenting in a light room, to display dark text on a light background.
 And when presenting in a darkened room, to display light text on a dark background.
 Ensure that the weight of text is sufficient (for example, bold).

 ### Make provided material accessible {#expres}